rukmanigopalan/adlsgen1togen2migrationsamples/src/Bi-directional/README.md

 ## Create Replication Rule

+File system content is replicated selectively by defining Replication Rules.These specify the directory in the file system that will be replicated and the Zones that will participate in that replication.

+Without any Replication Rules defined, each Zone’s file system operates independently of the others.
+With the combination of Zones and Replication Rules, WANdisco Fusion gives you complete control over how data is replicated between your file systems and/or object stores.

   On the dashboard, create a HCFS rule with the following parameters:

    * Rule Name = <Give the rule a unique name>